 The respondent, a 19-year-old man from Syria, was apprehended in Peplos, Greece after walking for one full day.
 He was with approximately 28 others, among them many women and children, ranging in age from 7 or 8 to around 40, all of Syrian origin.

 The officers told the respondent and the others to “look down”.
-Then, the respondent remembers that “they took my phone and my power bank—they took everything we had from all who were with me.
+Then, the respondent recalled that “they took my phone and my power bank—they took everything we had from all who were with me.
 They only left clothes on me…then they took us in the car.”
-The car had no windows and was dark inside; the respondent couldn’t see outside.
+The car had no windows and was dark inside, so the respondent couldn’t see outside.
 The vehicle was of medium size, with a door at the back similar to a refrigerated truck and three steps to enter.
 It was black and blue without any insignia.

 When they arrived at the place of detention, the respondent said the police searched the group again.
-The women in the group were checked by both male or female officers.
+The women in the group were checked by both male and female officers.
 Some people were hiding money and the police took it from them.
 The respondent and one other man were taken away from the group and their hands cuffed with zip ties.
 They were then ordered to undress and lay down in the corner of a small cell, naked.

 “They put zip ties on my hands and one officer pressed my head with his foot and 2 others beat me with a metal baton.”
 The beating was “random”, as in all over the body, and “very hard”.

-There were many police officers present at the site, also one woman in a dark blue uniform with police written on her back and a Greek flag on the shoulder.
+According to the respondent, there were many police officers present at the site, also one woman in a dark blue uniform with police written on her back and a Greek flag on the shoulder.

 While he was being beaten outside the big cell, the respondent saw many small rooms looking like offices and some water tanks.
-The female officer came from one of those rooms, kicked him four times, and left again.
+The female officer came from one of those rooms, reportedly kicked him four times, and left again.

 At around 7 pm, two officers dressed in black came and loaded all 120-125 people who had been detained in the cell together into several different vehicles.
 The respondent and around 40 others were loaded into what he describes as an “old military truck”, the same as before – stairs leading up to the “dark box of the truck” that was all “covered by iron”.
 The group was driven “not more than 30 minutes”, during which time “the driving was so reckless and in every [curve] he just turned with the car and we kept colliding into each other.”

 Again the respondent and the same other person was separated from the group, forced to undress completely, and their hands cuffed with zip ties.
 This time they were also gagged with socks.
-The respondent recalls being beaten with wooden sticks until they broke and then the officers switched to metal poles (not batons), continuing the beating.
+The respondent recalled being beaten with wooden sticks until they broke and then the officers switched to metal poles (not batons), continuing the beating.

 Everyone else was searched again, this time the officers also used knives to cut into the clothes to check if anything was sewn-in.